 Cucumbers perform best when direct seeded.
 They do not perform well when transplanted.
 Cucumbers may be direct-seeded by hand or with a walk-behind seeder.
 To obtain a good stand of plants, we suggest planting seeds every 6-8″ inches and thinning to one seed per foot.
 Cucumbers are a vining plant and grow best when provided a trellised structure to climb.
 Use a strong trellis that is well-supported with deeply driven stakes.
 Keeping plants off the ground will reduce the potential of plant diseases like mildews and other diseases that can result from excess plant moisture.
 Trellising will also keep the fruits cleaner and save time with harvest and processing, in addition to reducing fruit discoloration or yellowing from sitting on the soil surface.

 Planting Method: direct seed

 Planting Depth: 1/2″

 Days to Maturity: 60

-Disease Tolerance: Anthracnose, Alternaria Leaf Spot, Cucumber Mosaic Virus, Downy Mildew, Powdery Mildew, Scab
+Disease Resistance: Anthracnose, Alternaria Leaf Spot, Cucumber Mosaic Virus, Downy Mildew, Powdery Mildew, Scab